sqfmi/badgy/examples/hello/README.md

 Power saving features are not enabled in this code sample and Badgy stays fully on.
 To conserve power, simply turn off Badgy as the e-paper display does not require power to maintain the displayed image.

 ## Instructions
-- Download code sample and required libraries, and compile/upload in the Arduino IDE (1.8.5)
+- Download code sample & required libraries, and compile/upload in the Arduino IDE (1.8.5) or
 - Download the pre-compiled binary [hello.bin](https://github.com/sqfmi/badgy/raw/master/examples/hello/hello.bin) and upload using OTA